aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-csv/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert WordML to CSV</h2>

+For a Python developer, who is trying to add a WORDML to CSV conversion feature within application, it is important to understand why this conversion is necessary.
+WORDML is a markup language used to create documents in Microsoft Word.
+It is a subset of XML and is used to store documents in a structured format.
+On the other hand, CSV stands for Comma Separated Values and is a plain text format used to store tabular data.
+It is a popular format used for data interchange between applications.
+Therefore, it is important to convert WORDML to CSV in order to make the data more accessible and easier to use.

+<h2>How Aspose.Total Helps for WordML to CSV Conversion</h2>
-For a Python developer, who is trying to add a WORDML to CSV conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from WORDML to CSV.
+The process is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert WORDML file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.
+This will help to convert the WORDML file to CSV format.

+Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help to automate the conversion process from WORDML to CSV.
+It is a full package of various APIs dealing different formats and can help to convert WORDML file to HTML and then save the created HTML into desired Microsoft Excel format.
+This will help to convert the WORDML file to CSV format.

 {{% /blocks/products/pf/feature-page-summary %}}